Four Gentlemen Tour the Bekaa Valley 73

 Hadi emerged as a driver of incredible speed and skill, though whether it was an entirely appropriate way to proceed when not on a racetrack might be open to debate.
 Anyway, we managed only to crash once before we reached the top of the pass and the Bekaa Valley spread out below us like a beautifully worked carpet.

 What surprised me was how close it all is.
 We were only 30 minutes outside of Beirut, and there to my right I could see the Israeli occupied Golan Heights.
 Straight ahead were the mountain ranges where Hezbollah had defeated Isis.
-We were on the spot of the defining 1982 battle where the Syrian Army and Iranian reinforced Palestinians heroically blocked the Israeli advance.
+We were on the spot of the defining 1982 battle where the Syrian Army and Iranian-reinforced Palestinians heroically blocked the Israeli advance.
 Heading to our left, you could be in Damascus by lunch.

 I was also surprised that we had not been stopped once, by any kind of security checkpoint.
 We had passed through a patchwork quilt of different communities, with drifts of posters in the central reservation supporting various factions, changing from Muslim to Christian symbolism and back again with bewildering frequency as we drove along.

 We went down into the valley.
 The land is highly cultivated and I went to look at the soil.
 At the entrance to the valley it is rich and organic but also red with iron oxide.
-Further to the South it turns a deep black and becomes rich and pastey in consistency.
+Further to the South it turns a deep black and becomes rich and pasty in consistency.
 It smells good.

 We made a rendezvous with a convoy of journalists outside a hospital.
 I will not name it because the fact it was the meeting point might give a crazed Israeli or his AI a “reason” to attack it.
-A convoy of journalists was being assembled to be taken around the ruins of the previous day’s destruction.
+The convoy of journalists was being assembled to be taken around the ruins of the previous day’s destruction.

-We headed into Baalbek itself, about a further fifteen minutes drive.
+We headed into Baalbek itself, about a further fifteen minutes’ drive.
 It was a lovely sunny day and I was struck by the beauty of the valley.
 It is not densely populated, but it is extensively populated.
 Homes are more frequent amongst the farmland than in most rural communities.
 Baalbek itself has no tall buildings that I saw.

 It looks both distinctive and pleasant.
 Many houses are obviously centuries old.
 Ancient mosques nestle by ancient churches.
-The rows of single storey shops were surprisingly western in names and goods proffered.
+The rows of single-storey shops were surprisingly Western in names and goods proffered.
 We passed a Pizza Hut.
 But horribly, incongruously, every few minutes we would pass a home or homes that had been massively bombed into rubble.

 Like missing teeth in a beautiful smile.